jasonmce/dynamic_text_token/README.md

 3. Save.

+## Using Tokens

-### Using Tokens
+### Tokens module

+If you enable the Tokens module, you can use your dynamic tokens anywhere Drupal tokens are supported.

+### Filter module

-You can use your dynamic tokens anywhere Drupal tokens are supported, or content fields that use a Text Format which has the "Dynamic Tokens" filter enabled.
+If you enable the Filter module, you will be able to use your dynamic tokens in content fields that use a Text Format which has the "Dynamic Tokens" filter enabled.

 ```
 [dynamic:my_token_name]